konsumer/install-wasi-sk/README.md

 1. **Download fails**: Check if the specified version exists on the [releases page](https://github.com/WebAssembly/wasi-sdk/releases)
 2. **Permission denied**: Make sure the runner has write permissions to the install path
-3. **Platform not supported**: Verify your runner OS and architecture are supported
+3. **Platform not supported**: This action only supports Linux runners.
+Use `runs-on: ubuntu-latest`

 ### Debug Information